 Now, as a pollster, it's your job not to care what the results are, just to deliver them honestly.

-So let's analyze honestly the presidential index that you guys record today of negative seven, thirty-seven percent strong disapproval of President Obama with just thirty percent strongly approving.
+So let's analyze, honestly, the presidential index that you guys record today of negative seven, 37% strong disapproval of President Obama with just 30% strongly approving.

 It's all about the economy.

-And by the way, his overall approval numbers are still above fifty percent.
+And by the way, his overall approval numbers are still above 50%.

-So a year from today, if the economy's humming along and GM is throwing off profits and people are being hired, President Obama will be sky high in the ratings.
+So a year from today, if the economy is humming along and GM is throwing off profits and people are being hired, President Obama will be sky high in the ratings.

 Absolutely.

-In fact, there's a lot of parallels between uh President Bush and President Obama.
+In fact, there's a lot of parallels between President Bush and President Obama.

-Uh, you know, and you have to keep in mind that nine eleven was uh, you know, just a terribly unusual event, and we can be thankful for that.
+You know, you have to keep in mind that 9-11 was just a terribly unusual event, and we can be thankful for that.

-But the president uh in 2002 when we're going into those elections was popular, he led the nation into Iraq, and had the Iraqi situation been perceived as popular by the American people, well then President Bush would have done very well.
+And had the Iraqi situation been perceived as popular by the American people, well, then President Bush would have done very well.

-But President Bush's numbers were war-driven because of the nine eleven event.
+But President Bush's numbers were war-driven because of the 9-11 event.

 Right now, Barack Obama is pushing a number of policies.

-If right now it's negative seven, if the difference between strongly approve and strongly disapprove is negative seven, let us go back to the the the the days following the inauguration where at one point it was forty-four fourteen.
+If right now it's negative seven, if the difference between strongly approve and strongly disapprove is negative seven.

-It stayed in the twenties well into February, came down into the modest double digits in February, plus twelve, plus ten, plus eleven, the kind of things that any president dreams of.
+It stayed in the 20s well into February, came down into the modest double digits in February, plus 12, plus 10, plus 11, the kind of things that any president dreams of.

 And then we started to hit negative territory, Scott.